Control-M SaaS Starter Pack

 What other advice do I have?

-The biggest lesson I have learned from using Control-M is that automation is very easy, and we can deploy almost anything into Control-M.
+The biggest lesson I think I have learned from using Control-M is that the technology is vast, and we need to keep exploring, learning, and integrating more to ease out our life.